Project Director, Ofosuwa M. Abiola

 $99,948.00 NEH Grant

-The Africana Theatre and Dance Collection As A Teaching Resource, or simply ATDC, will make thousands of imperiled uncatalogued historic and contemporary theatre and dance documents and countless other items, available to researchers.
+The Africana Theatre and Dance Collection, or simply ATDC, will make thousands of imperiled uncatalogued historic and contemporary theatre and dance documents and countless other items, available to researchers.

 The grant period ran from January 2018-Spring 2020.
 Students received training in archival, preservation, and digitization methods.
 They were also provided a stipend to take inventory, organize, catalog, and digitize, the collection's massive materials.
 Once sorted and categorized, the collection will be uploaded to Founders’ open source digital platform which will make the collection available for all laymen and researchers including those not affiliated with universities.

 **Double click on each picture for information**

 The Africana Theatre and Dance Collection has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor

 “Any views, findings, conclusions, or recommendations expressed in this Web resource, do not necessarily represent those of the National Endowment for the Humanities.”